hillu/build-crossby/README.md

 package should be built.
 If not set, it defaults to x86 and x86_64 architectures for Linux and Windows.

+Before build, the sources can be patched.
+For this, all *.patch files in `patches/$PKG/$VERSION` are used.

 Configuration
 -------------